-- Conduct biennial comprehensive local needs assessments with a diverse body of stakeholders as required by Perkins V. - Demonstrate the need for a CTE Cluster, pathway, and program or program of study by presenting labor market data and economic development projections that indicate current or projected employment prospects in the program's occupational area. - Document CTE advisory committee meetings.
+- Conduct biennial comprehensive needs assessments with a diverse body of stakeholders as required by Perkins V. - Demonstrate the need for a CTE cluster, pathway, and program or program of study by presenting labor market data and economic development projections that indicate current or projected employment prospects in the program's occupational area. - Document CTE advisory committee meetings.
 Committees must meet a minimum of twice per year and be comprised of a diverse body of stakeholders including business and industry partners.
-Meeting minutes and attendance must be on file. - Meet at least 90% of the required level of performance for any of the core indicators. - Provide professional learning opportunities for administrators, school counselors, and faculty to foster quality program of study design, implementation, and improvement.
+Meeting minutes and attendance must be on file. - Meet at least 90% of the required level of performance for any of the core indicators. - Complete work place safety training for students and staff. - Provide professional learning opportunities for administrators, school counselors, and faculty to foster quality program of study design, implementation, and improvement. - Provide equal access to high-quality CTE courses for all students and increase employment opportunities for chronically unemployed or underemployed populations.